 2) Buy the Worst House in the Best Neighborhood

-BUSTED: Those looking for a low-priced steal in the middle of a high-priced neighborhood fall into this trap, especially in a very hot market.
+BUSTED: Those looking for a low-priced steal in the middle of a high-priced neighborhood fall into this trap especially in a hot market.
 An endless supply of money, resources, and time will never change the fact it is located on the loudest street or wedged between two businesses.
-There’s probably a reason why it is such a bargain, to begin with.
-So if you choose to pursue “the deal of a lifetime”, remember your Get Out of Jail Free card is including a contingency that a home inspection be conducted.
+If a home is a bargain, there may be an underlying issue that you cannot see on the surface.
+If you choose to pursue “the deal of a lifetime”, remember to include a contingency that a home inspection be conducted.

 3) A Home Inspection is Optional/Waive the Home Inspection to Sweeten the Deal

-BUSTED: Waiving the home inspection is almost always a mistake.
-Saving yourself $200-500, or accepting a property “As-Is” can, and in many cases will cost you far more down the line.
-Hiring a LICENSED & REPUTABLE home inspector will slow down the buying process and help you uncover any major problems with the house.
-If your inspector finds issues, they can be used while in negotiations to establish a final price.
-We care so strongly about every home buyer conducting a home inspection, we even have a form about it!
+BUSTED: Waving the home inspection is almost always a mistake.
+Saving yourself $200-500, or accepting a property “As-Is” could cost you more down the line.
+Hiring a LICENSED & REPUTABLE home inspector might slow down the home buying process a little, but it will help you uncover any major problems with the house.
+If your inspector finds any issues, they can be used while in negotiations to establish a final price.

 4) Your Accepted Offer is Set in Stone

 BUSTED: Even after both parties have agreed to an offer, it does not mean the terms and conditions are 100% permanent.
 Financial changes, title issues, inspection issues, appraisal conditions, and even accidental damage by weather can alter the accepted offer.
 That is A LOT of variables that may not be under your control.
-The good news is: working with a Buyer’s Agent will help you navigate a highly complex, and often overwhelming transaction.
+The good news working with your real estate agent will help you navigate this complex, and often overwhelming, transaction.

 5) Skip Using A Real Estate Agent and Do It Yourself